...

 Don’t worry, you are the only one who will see your own results

-If you decide to take the quiz, there are a few things to keep in mind:
+If you decide to take the quiz, there are a few things to keep in mind to get the most accurate results.
+Here’s what you should know:

-1. Nobody else is watching, so answer truthfully.
-It’s for you, not anyone else.
+1. Nobody else is watching, so you should answer truthfully.
+The results are only for you, not anyone else.

 2. The results might not feel right immediately, and that’s okay.
-It’s just one tool, not the final word.
+It’s just one tool, not the final word about who you are.

 3. This isn’t a graded test.
-It’s about reflection, not perfection.
+Remember, it’s about self-reflection, not perfection.

 • Private browsing clears local history, but your activity can still be visible to sites, networks, or services.